Why the circular economy and LCA make each other stronger

 By combining principles of the circular economy with LCA methodologies, product developers can measure the environmental performance of various product and supply chain configurations, compare circular strategies and ensure a positive environmental balance from the design of new circular products or services.
 Since it is still uncertain what the best strategy is for recycling, reuse, and other end-of-life recovery options, LCA is a great tool to evaluate options and quantify results.
 In addition, it can help define targets and indicators to measure and foster circularity over time.

 There is still a lot of room for improvement, however.
 Critics highlight that LCA often zooms in on existing solutions, mainly searching for efficiency gains rather than supporting radically new designs.
 Another point is that many LCA studies provide a snapshot of the impact at a certain moment in time, rather than giving insight into how the product or technology would perform in the future.
 This is especially important if the results are to be used for investments that might take several years to materialize.
-In addition, the end-of-life allocation in an LCA model gives different results for the impacts and benefits of recycling or waste valorization activities.
+In addition, the choice of allocation approach can have an important effect on conclusions about recycling or waste valorization activities.

 At PRé, we are dedicated to keep on developing the intersection between the circular economy and LCA, in collaboration with our ecosystem of clients and partners.
 Our vision is to ensure that the potential benefits of promising innovations are highlighted and that any claims about impact are transparently assessed.